Certificate-Free and Certificated Stock Issuance

 Adopting certificate-free stock issuance

 If you’re about to set up a company, ask your lawyers or the incorporation service you're using to adopt certificate-free stock.
 There should be no cost or even a discount because you don’t need any “starter stock certificates”.

 With that done, you can implement a digital stock ledger using a spreadsheet or a software solution like Captable.io.

 Issuing certificate-free stock in Captable.io

 Captable.io is a free public service that’s optimized for certificate-free stock issuance.
-It also supports tracking and shareholder acceptance of stock certificates and related paperwork.
+It also supports tracking and stakeholder acceptance of stock certificates and related paperwork.
 See related articles on stock issuance workflows in Captable.io.